-- Lead Indepen her duties. dent Director: assessment by all the directors (except the Lead Independent Director) of the performance by the Lead Independent Director of - Decision-maki within the Boa ng: assessment by all the directors of the information they receive and how especially important matters are processed (depth, time, debate) and. pted in the wake of the assessment of 2017 made in 2018: assessment by all directors of the measures adopted by the Board, at the proposal of n and Remuneration Committee based on the recommendations of the external adviser, following the assessment of 2017 made in 2018.
-C.1.18 In any years in which an external consultant was called in to assist with assessment, describe any business relations between the consultant or any company in its group with the company or any other company in its group.
-N/A C.1.19 State the events in which directors are obliged to step down.
-The retirement a and resignation of directors are regulated in Article 31 of the Regulations of the Board: step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association ions of the Board. - Directors must also tender their resignations and step down in the following cases: a) When they ar the Board. e affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of disposes of all it ep down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board s shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, asons for their appointment disappear. ard, following a report by the Nomination and Remuneration Committee, considers that the Director has seriously defaulted his obligations f corporate interest.
-C.1.20 Are special majorities differing from those stipulated in law required for any type of decision? [] Yes [\(\)] No If yes, describe the differences.
-C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board? [] Yes [\(\)] No
+- Lead Independent Director: assessment by all the directors (except the Lead Independent Director) of the performance by the Lead Independent Director of her duties. - Decision-making: assessment by all the directors of the information they receive and how especially important matters are processed (depth, time, debate)

-C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors?
+within the Board. - Measures adopted in the wake of the assessment of 2017 made in 2018: assessment by all directors of the measures adopted by the Board, at the proposal of the Nomination and Remuneration Committee based on the recommendations of the external adviser, following the assessment of 2017 made in 2018.

-C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office for independent directors
+any years in which an external consultant was called in to assist with assessment, describe any business relations etween the consultant or any company in its group with the company or any other company in its group.
+N/A C.1.19 St tate the events in which directors are obliged to step down.
+The retirement and resignation of directors are regulated in Article 31 of the Regulations of the Board: - Directors must ste and the Regulations ep down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association s of the Board. - Directors must als to tender their resignations and step down in the following cases: a) When they are a the Board. ffected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of disposes of all its sh down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board nares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, ons for their appointment disappear. c) When the Board, or for reasons of co following a report by the Nomination and Remuneration Committee, considers that the Director has seriously defaulted his obligations interest.
+C.1.20 A re special majorities differing from those stipulated in law required for any type of decision? [] Yes [\(\)] No II f yes, describe the differences.
+C.1.21 A re there any specific requirements, other than those established for directors, to be appointed chairman of the board? [] Yes [\(\)] No C.1.22 D o the Articles of Association or Regulations of the Board establish an age limit for directors? [] Yes [\(\)] No C.1.23 D o the Articles of Association or Regulations of the Board establish a limited term of office for independent directors other than as stipulated in law?